sekmet/mantra-cli/README.md

 * generateComponentTests (true)
 * generateContainerTests (true)

-You may customize Mantra-CLI by editing `mantra_cli.yaml` on the root directory of your project.
+You may customize Mantra Recompose-CLI by editing `mantra_cli.yaml` on the root directory of your project.
 Please open an issue with suggestions for more customization.

 The configuration is designed to be similar to [mantrajs-atom-package]